I Have a Dream: Legacy

-In 2002, the Library of Congress honored the speech by adding it to the United States National Recording Registry.
+In 2002, the Library of Congress honored the speech by adding it to the National Recording Registry.
 In 2003, the National Park Service dedicated an inscribed marble pedestal to commemorate the location of King's speech at the Lincoln Memorial.
+Near the Potomac Basin in D.C., the Martin Luther King Jr. Memorial was dedicated in 2011.
+The centerpiece for the memorial is based on a line from the speech: "Out of a mountain of despair, a stone of hope."
+A 30 ft-high relief sculpture of King named the Stone of Hope stands past two other large pieces of granite that symbolize the "mountain of despair" split in half.